wazo-platform/wazo-doc/source/administration/sccp/sccp.rst

    Add a line to a user

-Congratulation !
+Congratulations !
 Your SCCP phone is now ready to be called !

 .. warning::